robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 Test suite names
 ----------------

-- Suite names should be as describing as possible.
+- Suite names should be as descriptive as possible.

 - Names are created automatically from file or directory names: